TheEpicBlock/PPeTP/README.md

 mod will still allow your pet to teleport to you, but only once you're back in the overworld.
 You can change this behaviour using `/gamerule petTeleportCrossDimension`.
 When set to true, your pet will teleport to you even if it's in another dimension.
 If it's false, pets will only switch dimensions if they themselves touch a portal (like in vanilla).
-This behaviour may be confusing if a pet accidentally walks through a portal.
+The vanilla behaviour may be confusing if a pet accidentally walks through a portal.

 ## Does this work with modded pets?
 Yeah, if they reuse Minecraft's code for tameable entities, it should be fine!

+# Does this load chunks?
+No, it specifically doesn't load chunks.
+See the "how" section for details.